jtb324/IBDCluster/documentation/inputs.md

 ---

-* <span style="color: #F0FF00">**.env file**:</span> This input file is just a environment file that has two variables "HAPIBD_PATH" and "JSON_PATH".
+* <span style="color: #A0A0A0">**.env file**:</span> This input file is just a environment file that has two variables "HAPIBD_PATH" and "JSON_PATH".
 The HAPIBD_PATH variable has the directory where the ibd files are.
 The suffix of the file has to be .env.
 This file will be supplied through the --env or the -e argument.
-This file is required by the program but the flag has a default value so you may not have to supply it to the program unless you are using a custom .env file.
+This file is required by the program but the the program comes with a default file within the install directory  so you do not have to supply an argument unless you are using a custom .env file.

 ---

-* <span style="color: #F0FF00">**config.json**:</span> This input file is a json file that has information about the plugins that are going to be used in the analysis.
+* <span style="color: #A0A0A0">**config.json**:</span> This input file is a json file that has information about the plugins that are going to be used in the analysis.
 The default config.json for the stock plugins are shown below.

 ```json
 {